rapidsai/deployment/source/platforms/coiled.md

 )
 ```

-Or you can create it with a list of conda packages incase you want to customize the environment further.
+Or you can create it with a list of conda packages in case you want to customize the environment further.

 ```python
 import coiled